Analysis: With Justin Britt and D.J. Fluker released, how does the Seahawks’ offensive line look now?

 Demetrius Knox: Knox, who played at Ohio State, spent his rookie season a year ago on injured reserve.
 He started 20 games at Ohio State, and 12 in 2018 at right guard before he was injured.

-Damien Lewis: A third-round pick in the just-completed draft, Lewis started all 28 games for LSU the past two seasons at right guard.
-It’s hard to say a rookie is necessarily the front-runner for a starting spot with so many vets on the roster.
-But he’ll get every chance to win the right-guard spot that is wide open with the release of Fluker.
+Damien Lewis: A third-round pick in the just-completed draft, Lewis started all 28 games for Louisiana State the past two seasons at right guard.
+It’s hard to say a rookie is necessarily the front-runner for a starting spot with so many vets on the roster, but he’ll get every chance to win the right-guard spot that is wide open with the release of Fluker.

 Khalil McKenize: Intriguingly, the Seahawks didn’t re-sign McKenzie until last week after he spent last season on Seattle’s practice squad.
 He was a defensive lineman at Tennessee but was drafted in the sixth round by the Chiefs in 2018 and moved to offense.
 He signed with Seattle last year.
 He has not played in an NFL game.

-Jordan Roos: Roos has been with the Seahawks, either on the practice squad or the active roster, for the past three years and has played in 14 games, though with just 48 snaps on offense — 47 coming in the 2017 regular season finale against Arizona at right guard in place of an injured Pocic.
+Jordan Roos: Roos has been with the Seahawks, either on the practice squad or the active roster, for the past three years and has played in 14 games, though with just 48 snaps on offense — 47 coming in the 2017 regular-season finale against Arizona at right guard in place of an injured Pocic.

-Jordan Simmons: Simmons was recently re-signed to a one-year, $675,000 deal that includes a “split” provision in which he would receive only $425,000 if he ends up on injured reserve, according to ESPN.
+Jordan Simmons: Simmons recently was re-signed to a one-year, $675,000 deal that includes a “split” provision in which he would receive only $425,000 if he ends up on injured reserve, according to ESPN.
 Simmons spent last season on IR because of a knee injury.
-But in 2018 he started three games at right guard, including a win over the Vikings in which Seattle rushed for 214 yards and a loss to the Rams in which the Seahawks rushed for 273.
+But in 2018 he started three games at right guard, including a victory over the Vikings in which Seattle rushed for 214 yards and a defeat against the Rams in which the Seahawks rushed for 273.

-Chance Warmack: If there’s a huge wild card in the equation it is Warmack, a first-round pick by Tennessee in 2013 (10th overall).
-He was was the starter at right guard from 2013-15 and has 51 career NFL starts.
+Chance Warmack: If there’s a huge wild card in the equation it is Warmack, a first-round selection by Tennessee in 2013 (10th overall).
+He was the starter at right guard from 2013-15 and has 51 career NFL starts.
 He took last year off to get healthy after playing just nine games in a reserve for the Eagles in 2018.
 He signed a one-year deal worth $910,000.

 TACKLES